China accuses US of cyberattacks and cyberespionage

 Lazarus Group unleashes custom malware to spy on energy providers

-Lazarus Group is also behind a new cyberespionage campaign whose goal is to steal data and trade secrets from energy providers across the US, Canada, and Japan, according to Cisco Talos.
-In research published yesterday, Talos threat researchers say they observed malicious activity attributed to Lazarus Group between February and July.
-All of the intrusions began by exploiting Log4j vulnerabilities in VMware Horizon, followed by the deployment one or more of three custom malware implants called VSingle, YamaBot, and MagicRAT.
+Lazarus Group is also behind a new cyberespionage campaign whose goal appears to be to steal data and trade secrets from energy providers across the US, Canada, and Japan.
+This is according to research published yesterday by Cisco Talos.
+Threat researchers say they “observed malicious activity attributed to Lazarus Group between February and July.
+All of the intrusions began by exploiting Log4j vulnerabilities in VMware Horizon, followed by the deployment one or more of three custom malware implants called VSingle, YamaBot, and MagicRAT.”

 Classified NATO documents stolen from Portugal, now sold on darkweb

-The Armed Forces General Staff agency of Portugal (EMGFA) has suffered a cyberattack that allegedly allowed the theft of classified NATO documents, which are now sold on the dark web.
+According to Bleeping Computer, “the Armed Forces General Staff agency of Portugal (EMGFA) has suffered a cyberattack that allegedly allowed the theft of classified NATO documents, which are now sold on the dark web.
 The agency only realized they suffered a cyberattack after hackers posted samples of the stolen material, offering to sell the files to interested individuals.
-American cyber-intelligence agents noticed the sale of stolen documents and alerted the U.S. embassy in Lisbon, which in turn warned the Portuguese government about the data breach.
+American cyber-intelligence agents noticed the sale of stolen documents and alerted the U.S. embassy in Lisbon, which in turn warned the Portuguese government about the data breach.”

 Emergency text averted possible California power cuts